 What’s the difference?
 Osteopathic Physicians learn osteopathic manipulative treatment, using their hands to help diagnose and treat different diseases.

 The typical medical school focuses on a combination of lectures and problem-based learning modules.
-Imagine sitting in class, listening to lectures, taking notes and then taking Scantron or even computerized tests.
+Imagine sitting in class, listening to lectures, taking notes, and then taking tests.
 This is the standard way in which medical school builds and tests your knowledge.
 In fact, medical school literally feeds your brain with first, basic sciences and then, clinical knowledge.

 In year one, you are presented with one of the most challenging medical school classes known to humankind: gross anatomy.
 For many of you, gross anatomy conjures up images of cadavers and the smell of formaldehyde.
 Gross anatomy has two components: lecture and lab.
-Lecture is typically lasts for an hour while lab is typically about four to five hours long.
+The lecture typically lasts for an hour while the lab is typically about four to five hours long.

 Different medical schools structure their gross anatomy courses differently: Some medical schools have gross anatomy every day while other medical schools opt to hold the course three times a week.
 The course itself can last three months to one year.

 Ever watch Dr. G Medical Examiner?
-Pathology class in medical school is similar to pathology seen on Dr. G Medical Examiner.
+Pathology class in medical school is similar to the pathology seen on Dr. G Medical Examiner.
 You look at histology slides of, for example, an infarcted heart (heart attack) and know by inspection that it is a damaged heart.
-This, like histology and gross anatomy, consists of lecture and lab.
+This, like histology and gross anatomy, consists of lectures and labs.

 Biochemistry is similar to organic chemistry but better.
-Don’t panic, you don’t have to distill any liquids in lab or draw any funny structures as this class is primarily lecture-based.
-You may have to memorize the Kreb’s cycle and glycolysis cycle.
+Don’t panic, you don’t have to distill any liquids in the lab or draw any funny structures as this class is primarily lecture-based.
+You may have to memorize the Krebs cycle and glycolysis cycle.

 Year two of medical school is typically clinical-based.
 Here you will learn a handful of the diseases you will encounter in the hospital, such as: